inovex/AutoTiM/README.md

 ## 4. Troubleshooting

 To run the unittests, run `coverage run -m unittest`
+(You need to have *coverage* installed for this)

 ## 5. Project Organization